Can psychedelics heal trauma?

-Clinical studies suggest that supplementing traditional psychotherapy with psychedelics such as cognitive behavioural therapy (CBT) or cognitive behavioural therapy may be more effective than psychotherapy alone.
+Clinical studies suggest that supplementing traditional psychotherapy with psychedelics such as cognitive-behavioral therapy (CBT) or cognitive behavioral therapy may be more effective than psychotherapy alone.

 Each year in the United States and Canada, more than 1.5 million people are diagnosed with symptoms of PTSD, which include increased reactions to traumatic events that can last for months or even years.

 People with PTSD who have difficulty recovering from traumatic events are traditionally treated with psychotherapy that focuses on trauma.
 Antipsychotic drugs designed to help PTSD patients work no better than placebos to alleviate typical PTSD symptoms in patients who suffer from the disorder in the long term and continue to experience symptoms after antidepressant treatment, a new study has found.
 The study suggests that antidepressants do not work as well in people who have had multiple traumas or chronic PTSD over the years.